Efficient implementation of quantum signal processing via the adiabatic-impulse model: quantum signal processing based on double Landau-Zener-Stückelberg-Majorana transitions

-Then to obtain the phases, necessary to perform the $R_x$ gate, we solve the corresponding system of equations $\Xi=R_x(\theta)$:
+Then to obtain the phases, needed to perform the $R_x(\theta)$ gate, we use the same driving parameters as in the X gate in Ref.~\cite{Ryzhov_2024} and obtain the corresponding system of equations $\Xi=R_x(\theta)$:

-As a result, by using Euler's formula for cosine and sine, we obtain a system of equations for the phases.
-By solving this system of equations, we obtain additional phases to perform the $R_x(\theta)$ operation for the same LZSM driving parameters as for the $X$ gate in Ref.~\cite{Ryzhov_2024}
+As a result, by using Euler's formula, we obtain a system of equations for the phases.
+By solving this system of equations, we obtain additional phases to perform the $R_x(\theta)$ operation

 The minimum time of free evolution is equal to the fractional part of the phase divided by $2\pi$ and multiplied by the period of the free evolution.
 Thus, for all additional phases, the waiting time becomes